NBISweden/knowledgetransfercrashcourses/GitCrashCourse/README.md

 need to do.
 In many projects, this is the only way of contributing changes to a repository.

 This is most easily done on repository web-page.
-For a BitBucket repository, you click on the '+'-sign in the left margin and select `Fork this repository`.
+For a GitHub repository, you click on the `Fork` button at the top right of the repo page.
 You will then be asked where to place it -- usually you want to place it in your own workspace in an appropriate project.
-It could be good to add a short description for future reference.
 Then from your so created *local* fork repository web page, you continue by cloning a _gwd_ and then create a branch, implement, commit, and push changes, just as described above.
 (If you want to share your changes with the repo owner, you can make a _pull request_ -- currently not covered here.)

+The original repository that you forked from is called the upstream repository of your fork.

+#### Updating a forked repository from the upstream repository

+You might want to update your fork with any new changes in the upstream repository.
+This is most easily done on the for repository web-page, by clicking the `Fetch upstram` button at the upper right just above the file list (Github); In Bitbucket, there will be a button `Sync (X commits behind)` under repository details in the upper right corner.

 #### Removing a forked repository

 Removing a forked repository will not affect the original repository at all.
-Removal is best done on the Bitbucket webpage for the forked repository:
+Removal is best done on the webpage for the forked repository:

+###### Github

 1. Verify that you are in the right repository!
+2. Click on the `Settings` tab near the top of the page.
+3. Click `Options`in the left-hand menu.
+4. Scroll down to the bottom of the pages.
+5. In the `Fanger Zone`, click the `Delete this repository` button.
+6. Follow the instructions to complete the deletion.

+###### Bitbucket

+1. Verify that you are in the right repository!
 2. Click `Repository settings` in the left margin.
 3. Click `Repository details` under `GENERAL` to the left of the Pages.
-4. Scroll down to the bottom of the page and click `Delete repository`.
+4. Click the rolol-down menu `manage repository` on the top right of the page and click `Delete repository`.
 5. Verify that you want to delete.